 Under specific circumstances, J-1 and J-2 status holders may incur a two-year home physical presence requirement.
 If one is subject to the rule, this means that he/she is not eligible to change to H, L or Permanent Residency (PR) classification without first returning to the home country for a total of 2 years.
 A waiver of this requirement can be applied for and obtained in specific circumstances.
 If the two year rule applies, changing status from J to another non-immigrant classification (such as F-1) in the United States is prohibited.
 The two year rule does NOT prohibit one from returning to the U.S. in any classification besides H, L, or PR.

 All J-1 exchange visitors and accompanying J-2 dependents at the University of Michigan are required to have health insurance coverage that meets the University's standards at all times.
-The exchange visitor and any J-2 dependents will be automatically enrolled in our Blue Care Network (BCN) International Student/Scholar Health insurance program at the mandatory immigration check-in program.
+The exchange visitor and any J-2 dependents will be automatically enrolled in our Blue Care Network (BCN) International Student/Scholar Health insurance program after they attend the mandatory immigration check-in program.
 The insurance plan coverage will be effective on the exchange visitor’s program start date (Form DS-2019, Item3).
 If the scholar will receive health insurance coverage through University Benefits, the Aetna Student Health insurance can be cancelled once the scholar enrolls in Benefits and the Benefits have begun.
 If the scholar holds insurance from their home country, he/she will have the opportunity to apply for a waiver of the mandatory health insurance at a later time.
 In order for a waiver to be granted, the health insurance coverage must be proven to meet specific mandatory standards.